 The illustration above question I.1 shows the Earth at the summer solstice for the Northern Hemisphere.
 Position your globe such that Boulder is at noon and it is the summer solstice.

 At noon, the Sun is high in the sky in Boulder and shining (almost) directly down on us, so it is summer for us.
-Let's look at a few other locations on the globe and compare them to Boulder.
+At the end of the semester, you'll investigate this phenomenon in more detail.
+For today, let's look at a few other locations on the globe and compare them to Boulder.

 - I.2 Find a city somewhere in Asia at the same latitude as Boulder.
 List the city (and country) that you've chosen.
-What season is this part of the world experiencing? - I.3 The Tropic of Cancer (23.5° north latitude) marks the latitude where the Sun is at the zenith (directly overhead) at noon on the summer solstice.
+What season is this part of the world experiencing?
+(You may want to spin your globe (don't change the direction of the tilt!) to simulate daytime in that country.) - I.3 The Tropic of Cancer (23.5° north latitude) marks the latitude where the Sun is at the zenith (directly overhead) at noon on the summer solstice.
 Can the Sun ever be seen at the zenith (at noon) from here in Boulder?
 If so, when?
 If not, why not?
 Use your globe to confirm your answer.

-I.4 Is there anywhere in all of the fifty United States where you could see the Sun at the zenith at some time of the year?
-If so, where?
-The Arctic Circle lies at a latitude of 66.5° north.
-North of the Arctic Circle, the Sun is I.5 above the horizon for 24 continuous hours at least once per year and below the horizon for 24 continuous hours at least once per year.
+- I.4 Is there anywhere in all of the fifty United States where you could see the Sun at the zenith at some time of the year?
+If so, where? - I.5 The Arctic Circle lies at a latitude of 66.5° north.
+North of the Arctic Circle, the Sun is above the horizon for 24 continuous hours at least once per year and below the horizon for 24 continuous hours at least once per year.
 Find the town of Barrow, Alaska.
 On the summer solstice at what times will the Sun rise and set in Barrow?

 Without changing the orientation (tilt) of the globe, rotate it so it is noon in Australia.
 Study what is happening "down under" in Melbourne, Australia.

-I.6 On the Northern Hemisphere's summer solstice is the Sun in the northern or southern portion of the sky, as seen from Melbourne?
-I.7 Is it high in their sky or low?
-I.8 What season is Melbourne (and all of Australia) experiencing?
-Explain.
-I.9 The Antarctic Circle is the southern equivalent of the Arctic Circle.
-On our summer solstice what time does the Sun rise at the South Pole?
-The Tropic of Capricorn lies at 23.5° south latitude.
-Find Lake Disappointment in the I.10 Great Sandy Desert of Australia.
+- I.6 On the Northern Hemisphere's summer solstice is the Sun in the northern or southern portion of the sky, as seen from Melbourne? - I.7 Is it high in their sky or low?
+(Hint: think about where their zenith point is.) - I.8 What season is Melbourne (and all of Australia) experiencing?
+Explain. - I.9 The Antarctic Circle is the southern equivalent of the Arctic Circle.
+On our summer solstice what time does the Sun rise at the South Pole? - I.10 The Tropic of Capricorn lies at 23.5° south latitude.
+Find Lake Disappointment in the Great Sandy Desert of Australia.
 Is the Sun ever directly overhead there?
-If so, when?

-In Australia, do the stars still rise in the east and set in the west?
+If so, when? - I.11 In Australia, do the stars still rise in the east and set in the west?
 (Hint: Use your globe to verify!)
 Explain the reason for your answer.